Center for Cancer Care

 The screening costs $99 and is not currently covered by insurance.
 Payment is due at time of service.

 Low-dose screening CT exams contain ionizing radiation which can, in theory, be harmful to the patient.
 The amount of radiation from a typical lung cancer screening test is less than one-third of the amount of radiation that the average U.S. citizen experiences in one year.
-It is similar to having 20 chest x-rays.
 Often, there are small "spots" (nodules) seen on a screening CT test that require CT follow-up.
-In most cases: 1) these do not represent lung cancer; 2) insurance and Medicare will cover the cost of these limited CT examinations.
+In most cases: 1) these do not represent lung cancer; 2) insurance and Medicare will cover the cost of these limited CT follow-up examinations.